 The New Amsterdam Market has celebrated local food and historic New York City market culture in the seaport since 2007, fostering an atmosphere of collaboration between vendors and selling some darn tasty food to customers.
 But now a big-name corporation wants to kick the market out of its home, a move that would impact all of Manhattan's oldest neighborhood.

-Entries tagged with 'new amsterdam market'
+'new amsterdam market' on Serious Eats

 A half dozen of our most talented bakers descended on the New Amsterdam Market last Sunday.
 The occasion was the third annual Bread Pavilion, featuring loaves made from local grains.